zbtolon/get-support/howtogetsupport.md

     * **Resource group** if you are having a problem with managing your resource groups.
 See [Managing resource groups](/docs/account/resourcegroups.html#rgs) for more information.
     * **Cloud Foundry** if you are having a problem with a Cloud Foundry app deployment.
 See [How Cloud Foundry works with {{site.data.keyword.Bluemix_notm}}](/docs/overview/cf.html) for more information about deploying Cloud Foundry apps.
   2. Select **Technical** for the ticket type.
-  3. If you have Premium Level Support, choose the severity level for your issue.
+  3. If you have premium level support, choose the severity level for your issue.
   4. Complete the required information.
 The information that is required depends on the resource context that you selected and also on the type of support plan of your account.
 For more information about support types, see [Types of support](/docs/get-support/getstarttssup.html#typesofsupport).
   5. Click **Submit**.